python/devguide/parser.rst

 means that the way the parser is written is by feeding a description of the Grammar of the Python language to a special program (the parser generator) which outputs the parser.
-The way the Python language is changed is therefore by modifiying the grammar file and developers rarely need to interact with the parser generator itself other than use it to generate the parser.
+The way the Python language is changed is therefore by modifying the grammar file and developers rarely need to interact with the parser generator itself other than use it to generate the parser.

 How PEG Parsers Work